stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 the change, but gradually a horrible sort of   comparison   began to obtrude itself on my unconscious mind despite the steady refusal of my consciousness to admit even the least suspicion of it.
-It was clear that the typical expression of these faces now suggested something it had not suggested before&mdash;something which would bring stark panic if too openly thought of.
+It was clear that the typical expression of these faces now suggested something it had not suggested before--something which would bring stark panic if too openly thought of.

   But the worst shock came when my uncle shewed me the Orne jewellery in a downtown safe-deposit vault.
 Some of the items were delicate and inspiring enough, but there was one box of strange old pieces descended from my mysterious great-grandmother which my uncle was almost reluctant to produce.
 They were, he said, of very grotesque and almost repulsive design, and had never to his knowledge been publicly worn; though my grandmother used to enjoy looking at them.
-Vague legends of bad luck clustered around them, and my great-grandmother&rsquo;s French governess had said they ought not to be worn in New England, though it would be quite safe to wear them in Europe.
+Vague legends of bad luck clustered around them, and my great-grandmother's French governess had said they ought not to be worn in New England, though it would be quite safe to wear them in Europe.